 Brilliant.
 Bob from the server team has a fix for the major incident.
 But has it been tested and checked?

-Remember before when we talked to change management to pre-warn them that an emergency change might be needed as part of the fix effort?
+Remember before when we talked to change management to pre-warn them that an emergency change might be needed as part of the major incident fix effort?
 Go talk to them and raise a change with all the available details while Bob is testing.
 The change record doesn’t have to be perfect but will need to have the key activities, who will be involved in doing the work, and rough timings.

-Tip 6: Manage the major incident fix
+Tip 6: Manage the major incident fix after the major incident

 Make sure that Bob has everything he needs to get the major incident fix in successfully.
 Make sure there are enough people on hand, for example, other support teams or third-party support if needed to ensure that there are no hiccups.